 Need a HDMI output for your PC or Mac, Desktop or Notebook?
 Need up to 6 output displays??
 Well here's the answer!

 Play games, watch movies and run advertising displays on your big screen from any Windows PC, Mac or Laptop with this DisplayLink USB 3.0 Display Adapter.
 It kind of works like an external video card - giving your computer an extra versatile video output which can do just about anything.
 Mirror or extend your desktop space up to four times using multiple adapters for work-flow productivity or public displays.
 Or get yourself the extra space extreme spreadsheeting or video editing!

 Works with both USB 2.0 and USB 3.0 computers!

 All it takes is the included driver CD (or the latest DisplayLink Driver), an Available USB port, plus a cable or two and you're set for HDMI output (or DVI-D via a cable or adapter).
 It's fully USB powered, so you can travel with this easily.
-Its output is DVI-D compatible with an adapter (sold separately) such as our HDMI to DVI-D Adpater, or HDMI to DVI-D Cable!
+Its output is DVI-D compatible with an adapter (sold separately) such as our HDMI to DVI-D Adapter, or HDMI to DVI-D Cable!

-Now you can enjoy full 1080HD Video and 5.1 Digital Audio from any PC or Mac (Audio not available through the use of DVI-Adaptors, as only HDMI supports video and audio).
+Now you can enjoy full 1080HD Video and 5.1 Digital Audio from any PC or Mac (Audio not available through the use of DVI-Adapters, as only HDMI supports video and audio).
 Also supports higher resolutions from USB 3.0 computers up to 1920 x 1200p @ 60Hz.